iankorf/pypractice/mldemo/README.md

 python3 splitter.py introns.txt 2 introns
 ```

+Examine the files with `less` to make sure they appear as they should.
+Now it's
-Now it's time to build the model.
+time to build the model.

 ```
 python3 kmer-maker.py exons.0.txt introns.0.txt 4 > exon-vs-intron.4.kmer
 ```

-Examine the `exon-intron.kmer4` file with `less`.
+Examine the `exon-intron.r.kmer` file with `less`.
 Instead of a file of
 probabilities (which was used for PWMs), this is a file of log-odss ratios.
 A
 positive number means the sequence is more likely to occur in exons than
 introns.
 A negative number is the reverse.
-It's just like the IMEter.
+It's similar to the IMEter.

 Let's see if it works.

 ```
 python3 kmer-tester.py exon-vs-intron.4.kmer exons.1.txt introns.1.txt
 ```

+You should see around 88% accuracy.

 ## Cross-Validation ##